 It’s not just big-box retailers that are enjoying the payoff from this uptick in foot traffic: Back-to-school season presents a wonderful opportunity for indie retailers to appeal to a wide spectrum of needs, from school supplies and accessories to fashion items and apparel.

-Let’s take a look at some of the tactics and trends that will help you succeed.
+With back-to-school marketing in session, let’s take a look at some of the tactics and trends that will help you succeed.

 1. Leverage Social Media